-If you were charged with a drug crime in Columbus, you don't have to fight these charges alone.
-Contact your local criminal defense attorney at The Meranda Law Firm LTD, where we will work in the most amicable way to resolve your case and give you the best legal representation for your money.
+If you were charged with a drug crime in or around the Columbus area, you don't have to fight these charges alone!
+Contact an experienced drug crimes defense attorney at The Meranda Law Firm LTD, located in Columbus, OH!We we will work in the most amicable way to resolve your case and give you the best legal representation for your money!

 - Penalties of Felony OVI-§ 4511.19(A) & (G)